marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/StaticWebHosting/Repository.en.md

 #### Setting up your CodeCommit repository

-1. First, create a new CodeCommit repository:
+1. First, create a new CodeCommit repository remembering to prefix it with your initials:
     ```
     aws codecommit create-repository \
-      --repository-name wild-rydes
+      --repository-name %INITIALS%-wild-rydes
     ```
 1. Clone the existing (not new) workshop repository from GitHub:
     ```